 Packaging Photography and Videography: When the Box Sells the Product

 As more purchases moved online, the physical experience of a product became harder to communicate.
-Brands started leaning on packaging to do that work: a well-designed box became shorthand for quality, a textured label suggested craft, oil stamping implied a premium.
+Brands started leaning on packaging to do that work: a well-designed box became shorthand for quality, a textured label suggested craft, foil stamping implied a premium.

 But only if the photography actually showed it.